Picking the perfect marijuana fertilizer is hard.

 The minerals in them naturally create magnesium, calcium, and potassium and will eventually infuse into the soil.

-is great because the mixture continuously feeds the soil with nutrients.
+This is great because the mixture continuously feeds the soil with nutrients.

 After some time, the pellets of both fertilizers become immersed in a mixture of the minerals discharged into the soil.
 Perlite, vermiculite and other media are available at Growershouse.

-Yes or No to Miracle-Gro?
+Yes or no to Miracle-Gro?

 If you’ve grown anything, you’ve likely heard of Miracle-Gro.

 It’s one of the more popular formulas on the market, as well as a household name when it comes to plant fertilizers.